oneapi-src/oneDNN/CONTRIBUTING.md

 ## Library functionality guidelines

-Intel MKL-DNN focuses on functionality that satisfies all of the following
+DNNL focuses on functionality that satisfies all of the following
 criteria:

 1. *Performance*: the functionality has material impact on a workload level.